mlocati/mlocati.github.io/_articles/php-windows-imagick.md

   - `CORE_RL_`
   - `IM_MOD_RL_`
 3. Add this line to your `php.ini` file: `extension=php_imagick.dll`
+4. Restart the Apache/NGINX Windows service (if applicable)

 To test if the extension works, you can run this PHP code: